energy-analytics-project/energy-dashboard/docs/howto.md

 * Select one or more of the available databases below
 * Click the links with your browser, or use curl, or wget, whatever.

-#### Decompress the Database(s)
+#### Decompress the Database
 * Decompress the dataset locally on your machine
 * Use any tooling that can decompress gzip files (gzip, pigz, etc.)

 #### Verify the database
-* Use sqlite3 to run some queries on the database
+* Use sqlite3 from the console to run some queries on the database
-* Noodle around a bit to get a feel for what you have and how it's structured
+* Noodle around a bit to get a feel for what you have and how the database is structured

+Here's the template for the commands we'll be using below.
+Note that I'm using mustache template style variables here.
+This is just for stylistic clarity, the examples below will be copy-and-pastable...

 ```bash
 sqlite3 {{DBNAME}} ".tables"